taxpayer/outliner-extension/README.md

 The listed services do not support and/or told me to create and/or told me also not to create this extension in any way, I did it for fun!

 ## History

+### Version 3.2 `[22-May-2022]`
+- Added Darkread reading service!
+Darkread was suggested at https://github.com/taxpayer/outliner-extension/issues/4 and had really good performance in some sites I use to visit.
+Hope ye like it too!
+- BTW, I'm a huge dark-themed things
+- Fixed more stuff related to options loading.
+(Sorry, blame it on me https://open.spotify.com/track/61BqwgSRTyWH9M4uPjsC3B?si=5bf69c5c286c483c) 🐛

 ### Version 3.1 `[29-Apr-2022]`
 Let's go bullet points this time: